 Students will understand…

+Working in groups of 4 to 6, students will be guided through a series of natural exposures that are rich in fossils.
 Specimens will be placed in a box and examined by everyone in the group.
 Investigations will include the fossil types found, type of preservation, what that tells us about the ancient sea floor.
-Specimens are returned to the outcrops before we move to a new location.
+Specimens are returned to the outcrops before we move to a new location where the activity is repeated in a different setting.